juju/docs/src/en/charms-scaling.md

 ```
 ...adds a unit to lxc container 3 on host machine 24.

-It is worth noting that not all services will happily co-exist and it is much
+It is worth noting that not all applications will happily co-exist and it is much
 safer to create a new container when co-locating:

 ```bash